 As much as Bob and Sandy love the NHSO, they can’t give as much as they would like to on an annual basis.
 They have decided to join the Legacy Society in order to solve this very dilemma.
 Bob remarks that “Planned giving is all about saying, at the end of my life, what will I have liked to have supported?
 Will I have done what I could have done?
 After I have paid for my expenses for my children and retirement, if there’s something left, I want it to go to the Symphony, because I couldn’t do as much as I would have liked to along the way.
 The more planned gifts the Symphony receives, the longer the traditions that we so valued will continue generation after generation.”

-Tracey and David Scheer
+David and Tracey Scheer

 Kimberly P. Williams Family Fund